NCSU-Libraries/annona/docs/imagestoryboard.md

 <script src="{{site.url}}{{site.baseurl}}/dist/iiif-annotation.js"></script>
 <link rel="stylesheet" type="text/css" href="{{site.url}}{{site.baseurl}}/dist/iiif-annotation.css">

+* A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

+# AnnotationList or AnnotationPage Storyboard

 In order to create the viewer below the following four lines of code need to be entered into any html page.

 Note: the vue, iiif-annotation.js and iiif-annotation.css need to be loaded only once, no matter how many storyboards are loaded.
 Multiple storyboards can be loaded on one page with the `<iiif-storyboard>` tag.
 An example of this can be seen here: [annotation storyboards](https://dnoneill.github.io/annotate/storyboard).